 All solos (and ICE Rinks) take place in their corresponding session (e.g., tiny/mini/youth cheer solos are in the tiny/mini/youth cheer session).

 Solo scoresheets and age grid for 2020-2021 season will be available in due course.
 In the meantime, solo scoresheets and age grid for 2019-2020 season are available below for your reference:

 Solo scoresheets for the 2019-2020 season are as follows:

-Solo ages are as per the SportCheer UK Age Grid as follows.
+Solo ages are as per the SportCheer UK Age Grid.
 Athletes must compete in their correct age grouping:

 Cheer solos are not separated into separate levels.
-Cheer solos are capped at the levels above, as per the SportCheer UK Age Grid.
+Cheer solos are capped at the levels stated on the SportCheer UK Age Grid.

 Deadlines & Pricing

 Please see the Pricing & Deadlines page for pricing and deadlines.
 Note there are different pricing structures for Extra Cool and ICE Championships events.